RishabhMalviya/dqn_experiments/README.md

 )
 ```

 For examples of this in action, go into the folders that are named with an environment name, for example, [`lunar-lander`](https://github.com/RishabhMalviya/dqn_experiments/tree/master/lunar-lander) and explore the Jupyter Notebooks therein.

-Those codes were the ones used to generate the GIFs you saw at the beginning of this README.md

 ## Visualizing
 You can visualize the trained agent (or a randomly behaving agent) and save GIFs of the interaction with the functions `save_trained_agent_gif` (or `save_random_agent_gif`) in `train_and_visualize.py`.
+Note that this only works for OpenAI Gym environments.

+For the equivalent in Unit ML Agents, you can use the functions `run_random_agent` and `run_trained_agent` from the `train_and_visualize_unity.py` file.
+This won;t save a GIF of the interaction, but it will run it in the Unity window.
+You'll have to then manually record the interaction from your screen with a software like [ScreenToGIF](https://github.com/NickeManarin/ScreenToGif).

 And that's it!
 If you face any problems, or have any questions. please add an Issue to the repo.